AWS-Samples-GenAI-FSI/Sales-Analyst-Bedrock-Snowflake/README.md

     pip install -r requirements.txt
     ```

-6. Copy the environment file and configure your credentials:

-    ```bash
-    cp .env.example .env
-    ```

-    Open the `.env` file and replace the placeholders with your actual credentials:
+6. Configure your credentials by editing the `.env` file and replacing the dummy values with your actual credentials:

     ```bash
     # AWS Configuration (Required)